yashwant-nagarjuna/Proj1/README.md

 ``` elixir
 time mix run lib/proj1.ex
 ```
-* For running the file for multiple outputs run the command `mix clean` and then run for multiple outputs.
+**For running the file for multiple outputs run the command `mix clean` and then run for multiple outputs**

 ============================================================

 **Size of the work unit.** <br/>
 I calculated the size of subproblem by trying various different values and I observed that optimal performance is obtained at `sqrt(n)` number of processes.

+#### Files inside the project.
-Three module are created.
+Three module were created.

 1. `proj1.ex` -> This module takes in the user input `n`, `k` and divides the work among `sqrt(n)` actors.
 These actors will  be sent to the worker module to calculate the sum of the squares.
 2. `worker.ex` -> This module calculates the sum of the squares and determines if it is a perfect square.
 The result is sent as a message to the scheduler module.
-3. `scheduler.ex` -> This module takes the result from the worker module, prints the result and kills the process, returning the result.
+3. `scheduler.ex` -> This module takes the result from the worker module and kills the process after returning the result.

 Work unit: Each actor gets `sqrt(n)` range of numbers to operate upon.